Rari-Capital/duppgrade/README.md

 # duppgrade

-Simple tool that makes updating [DappTools](https://github.com/dapphub/dapptools) to a specific commit hash easy.
+Update or revert to a specific [DappTools](https://github.com/dapphub/dapptools) commit with ease.

 ## Installing